ManipalCigna Health Insurance

 Insurance for Wellness.

-ManipalCigna Health Insurance is a standalone health insurer formed as a joint venture between Manipal Group and Cigna Corporation of the United States.
-It is IRDAI-licensed under registration number 151 and headquartered in Mumbai.
+ManipalCigna Health Insurance is a standalone health insurer formed in 2014 as a joint venture between Manipal Group and Cigna Corporation (USA Fortune 500).
+It has a 93.40% Claim Settlement Ratio, 8,900+ network hospitals and 19 million+ policyholders trust the brand.

 About ManipalCigna